-I had attended the writing workshop only to learn how to write like a noble laureate.
+I had attended the writing workshop only to learn how to write like a nobel laureate.
 Some other participants hoped to learn about teaching writing workshops.
 I realized later on that the later was also a useful skill.

 Don’t think about the audience when writing, think about the story.

 — Chimamanda Ngozi Adichie.